archanakk010/Project_ABC_Company/README.md

 A scatter plot is used to visually explore potential correlations between age and salary.

+## Conclusion:
 Through the outlined EDA process, we aim to unravel patterns and trends within the employee dataset, offering a comprehensive view of ABC company's workforce.
 This analysis not only aids in understanding the current state of the company but also provides valuable insights for strategic decision-making, team optimization, and salary management.

+These EDA steps form a critical foundation for subsequent analyses, fostering data-driven decision-making and enhancing overall organizational effectiveness.